Thunder Bay: Amalgamation

 On 1 January 1970, the City of Thunder Bay was formed through the merger of the cities of Fort William, Port Arthur, and the geographic townships of Neebing and McIntyre.
 Its name was the result of a referendum held previously on 23 June 1969, to determine the new name of the amalgamated Fort William and Port Arthur.
 Officials debated over the names to be put on the ballot, taking suggestions from residents including "Lakehead" and "The Lakehead".
 Because the vote split between the two similar names, "Thunder Bay" prevailed with a narrow plurality.
 The final tally was "Thunder Bay" with 15,870, "Lakehead" with 15,302, and "The Lakehead" with 8,377.

 There was more controversy over the selection of a name for the amalgamated city than over whether to amalgamate.
 A vocal minority of the population preferred "The Lakehead".
 There was much discussion about other cities in the world that use a definite article in their names.
 The area was often referred to as "The Lakehead" before and after amalgamation based on its geographic location.
 It was seen as the "head" of shipping on the Great Lakes and the "rail head".

 The expansion of highways, beginning with the Trans-Canada Highway and culminating with the opening of Highway 17 (linking Sault Ste Marie to Thunder Bay in 1960), has significantly diminished railway and shipping activity since the 1970s and 80s.
 Shipping on the Saint Lawrence Seaway was superseded by trucking on highways.
 Grain shipping on the Great Lakes to the East has declined substantially in favour of transport to Pacific Coast ports.
 As a result, many grain elevators have been closed and demolished.
 The Kaministiquia River was abandoned by industry and shipping.

 Today

 Thunder Bay has become the regional services centre for Northwestern Ontario with most provincial departments represented.
 Lakehead University, established through the lobbying of local businesspeople and professionals, has proven to be a major asset.
-Another upper level institution is Confederation College.
+Another post-secondary institution is Confederation College.